Zahra Joya

-Zahra Joya (Persian: زهرا جویا) is a Hazara journalist from Afghanistan.
-She is the founder of Rukhshana Media, an outlet in Persian and English which she runs from exile.
+Zahra Joya (Dari/Hazaragi: زهرا جویا) is an ethnic Hazara journalist from Afghanistan.
+She is the founder of Rukhshana Media, an outlet in Dari and English which she runs from exile.

 Early life

-Zahra Joya was born in a small rural village to a Hazara family in Bamyan Province in 1992.
+Zahra Joya was born to a Hazara family in a small village in Bamyan Province in 1992.
 She was 5 years old when the Taliban seized power in Afghanistan.
 From 1996 to 2001, they banned almost all education for girls.
 Joya would dress as a boy and call herself Mohammed, and walked alongside her young uncle for two hours each day to get to school.
 In an interview with Angelina Jolie for TIME in 2022, she claimed that some men in her family, including her father, believed in women's rights.
 After the United States and its allies invaded Afghanistan and toppled the Taliban government in 2001, she was able to drop the disguise and enroll in law school in Kabul, planning on following her father's footsteps as a prosecutor.
 Moved by the untold stories of her female classmates, she decided to become a journalist, despite the dangers and difficulties of being a female reporter in Afghanistan.